You are not broken. You are becoming.

 • You value in-person connection and learning alongside others

-This program may not be a fit if you are looking for a drop-in class or a purely symptom-management approach.
+This retreat may not be a fit if you are looking for a purely symptom-management approach.
 This is a relational, reflective, and educational experience meant to support long-term health and well-being.

 Courageous Leaders: The Intentional Pause

-Your investment reflects the depth of the experience, the evidence-based tools provided, small group size, expert facilitation, and the in-person space being held.
+Your investment reflects the depth of the experience, evidence-based tools provided, expert facilitation, access to a Board Certified Menopause Specialist, and the in-person space being held.

-In-person Perimenopause, Menopause, and Midlife Transition Program Details:
+In-person Perimenopause, Menopause, and Midlife Transition Retreat Details:

-• The full tuition for The Intentional Pause is $1,500.
+The full cost for The Intentional Pause is $125.

 In alignment with my values around accessibility, nervous system care, and community sustainability, I offer a limited number of community-supported and scholarship spots.
 These options are designed to reduce financial barriers while honoring the depth and integrity of the work.